neel04/my-website/content/projects/ASURA/index.md

 2. By relaxing parameter-sharing on $W\_{\mathrm{proj}}^t$, we increase the expressiveness of the model by *coupling* the projection to each iteration.

+3. By directly injecting useful information as an explicit input for every iteration, we preserve the residual stream "bandwidth" [^17] by minimizing the amount of information the network has to propogate through its latent space across iterations.

-3. This operation also downsamples the concatenated inputs, thus improving parameter-count and FLOPs by reducing the embedding dimension by half.
+4. This operation also downsamples the concatenated inputs, thus improving parameter-count and FLOPs by reducing the embedding dimension by half.

 Additionally, the input-dependence injects some dynamic behavior which can (hopefully) improve stability and act as a weak "gate" of sorts, to promote interactions between the latent and the original prompt that the current iteration needs.